Electron Beam Chirp Dexterity in Staging Laser Wakefield Acceleration: I. Introduction

-To overcome this problem beam loading effect has been proposed in order to obtain a near uniform profile of the wakefield.
+To overcome this problem optimum beam loading effect has been proposed in order to obtain a near uniform profile of the wakefield.
 This can be done either by increasing the charge of the injected electron beam or by injecting another secondary auxiliary electron beam \cite{Manahan}.
 However, beam loading effect may not maintain the flat profile of the wakefield for a longer propagation length due to the dynamic evolution of the electron beam and the laser pulse, whereas injecting an auxiliary electron beam in not feasible experimentally for LWFA, instead it increases the complexity of the experimental approach.
 Furthermore, partial self-correction of the electron beam energy spread by self-excited plasma wave, exploiting plasma wave de-chirping ability, has been demonstrated experimentally for electron beams from conventional particle accelerators \cite{Shpakov}.
 However, such schemes may not be sufficient for electron beams generated from LWFA where energy spread is in the range of several percents or even more.

 A major breakthrough came in recently with an elegant solution to this problem, where it is shown that if an electron beam with an initially negative energy chirp will be injected in the wakefield, the effect of the self-induced energy chirp in LWFA could be potentially mitigated \cite{Pousa}.
+In order to simply understand the effectiveness of a negatively energy chirped electron beam in reducing the energy spread, we adopted a one dimensional heuristic approach excluding the effect of electron beam loading and evolution of the laser pulse or plasma field.
+One dimensional analysis are quite useful to underlying the acceleration process in nonlinear plasma waves \cite{EEsarey}.
 Let's consider the equations of motion for beam electrons in a non-uniform field in the form of a running wave in 1D approximation: